behaviorally/mle-technical-screen/README.md

 You have 2 alternatives to pulling the dataset into your development environment:
 - Via Data Version Control within the repository \
 OR
-- Direct download from this [link](https://drive.google.com/file/d/1kfLlrkXrl8wmX3J8_Oq9RT9cwEWBpJRM/view?usp=sharing).
+- Direct download from this [link](https://drive.google.com/file/d/1kfLlrkXrl8wmX3J8_Oq9RT9cwEWBpJRM/view?usp=sharing) or this [link](https://storage.googleapis.com/mle-tech-screen-data/images.tar.gz).

 Feel free to augment the dataset (providing reasoning for your choice of dataset)...